gazebosim/sdf_tutorials/composition/proposal.md

 **Alternatives Considered for Reference Types**

-It was considered to not permit upwards references and only use downward o absolute references.
+It was considered to not permit upwards references and only use downward or absolute references.
 This looks a bit better syntactically, but makes the references more dependent on the full context of a file.
 Relative references are more local.